Family Portraiture Tips

 The best family photos show emotion and affection between family members.

-That takes a lot of pressure off!
+That takes a lot of pressure off everyone!

 Go with the flow and laugh when things don't go to plan.